This list of the best bike rides in the world is perfect for travelers wanting a two-wheeled adventure they won’t soon forget.

-With the spectacular views of the Urubamba glacier range and the acres of farmland its a great place to explore.
+The spectacular views of the Urubamba glacier range and the acres of farmland are great places to explore.

 The track is downhill for much of the way; however, the course is steep and narrow in places and not suitable for beginners.

-The course begins near the site of Moray, an Inca ceremonial crop site, which is built from circular terraces.
-Just off the main road, the single nine-kilometre track begins.
+The course begins near the site of Moray, an Inca ceremonial crop site built from circular terraces.
+Just off the main road, the single nine-kilometer track begins.

-At the end of this stretch is the small town of Maras which is an excellent place to take a rest.
+At the end of this stretch is Maras’s small town, which is an excellent place to rest.
 The architecture in the town is worth taking a detour around.

-The stone above most of the doorways is engraved, and many are over 500 years old.
-On leaving Maras, the route becomes more challenging as there’s a further downhill path that leads to the Salt Mines.
+The stone above most of the doorways is engraved; many are over 500 years old.
+On leaving Maras, the route becomes more challenging as a further downhill path leads to the Salt Mines.

-This path is quite treacherous in parts with rocks to negotiate and steep trails which are barely a foot wide in parts.
+This path is quite treacherous, with rocks to negotiate and steep trails barely a foot wide in parts.
 There’s a significant drop to the side in places, and some may prefer to walk the last section to the mines.

 Recommended by Fiona from Passport and Piano